 - Once the property is sold, the sheriff serves an eviction notice and forces you to immediately vacate the property.

-Under Power of Sale (or Non-Judicial Foreclosure) in OH
+Under Power of Sale (or Non-Judicial Foreclosure) in Ohio

 - The mortgage lender serves you with papers demanding payment, and the courts are not required – although the process may be subject to judicial review.